sameeri/whack-whack/About Whack Whack.md

 And then..
 Whack would also stand out for web hacking, essentially specifying things you develop for the web, in a white hat note!

-And the Whack>Web Application Space, enclosed in markup tags, would call out to every reader!
+And the <Whack>Web Application Space</Whack>, enclosed in markup tags, would call out to every reader!

 Anyways, honoring http, the web and and the markup, i said let's bring it on!